The Glasgow Times’ Scotswoman of the Year in association with St Enoch Centre is a unique celebration of the accomplishments of woman across Scotland.

 Scotland has many inspirational women in many walks of life.
 And it is right and fitting that we celebrate and honour their work and contributions.
 Every one of our winners over the decades has been an outstanding individual.

 And what better way to pay tribute to these truly inspirational women than at the Scotswoman of Year Awards.

-This year we launched a new category to secure the legacy of SWOTY.
-We want to find the first ever Young Scotswoman of the Year.
-Our exciting new category was open to girls and young females between the ages of 12 and 21.
+Last year we launched a new category to secure the legacy of SWOTY and crowned our first ever Young Scotswoman of the Year.
+Our exciting new category is open again in 2019 to girls and young females between the ages of 12 and 21.

-St. Enoch offers more than 90 retailers under one roof including an unrivalled selection of leading department stores, exclusive brands and Scotland’s largest food court.
-The centre is popular amongst shoppers of all ages and features a number of great brands, including Hotel Chocolat, Hamleys, Disney Store and Fossil.
-Other major retailers within the Centre include Debenhams, Mothercare, H&M, Boots, Dorothy Perkins and Quiz.
+St. Enoch has more than 90 retailers under one roof including an unrivalled selection of leading department stores, exclusive brands and Scotland’s largest food court.
+The centre is popular amongst shoppers of all ages and features a number of great brands, including Hotel Chocolat, H&M, Disney Store and Fossil.
+Other major retailers within the Centre include Debenhams, Boots, Dorothy Perkins and Quiz.

-The 850,000 sq ft centre, which was the first of its kind in Scotland when it opened in 1989, celebrates its 30th anniversary this year.
-St. Enoch Centre is currently undergoing a multi-million pound redevelopment to create a nine-screen VUE cinema as well as bringing in new restaurants and retailers, due to open summer 2020.
+The 850,000 sq ft centre, which was the first of its kind in Scotland when it opened in 1989, celebrated its 30th anniversary in 2019 and work is currently well underway on the £40 million redevelopment to create a nine-screen VUE cinema as well as bringing in new restaurants and retailers, due to open summer 2020.